-Provided, however, that only the Governance Committee (or the Board of Directors as a whole, if the potential conflict involves a member of the Governance Committee) shall have the authority to grant such permission to a director or officer.
+Provided, however, that only Board of Directors as a whole, shall have the authority to grant such permission to a director or officer.

 Directors, officers and employees are prohibited from taking for themselves personal opportunities that are discovered through the use of corporate property, information or position.

-Disclosure shall be made, in the case of directors and officers, to the Board of Directors of the Corporation in accordance with all applicable laws and regulatory policies, and in the case of employees, to the Corporation's Ethics Officer or the Governance Committee of the existence of any actual or potential conflict of interest.
+Disclosure shall be made, in the case of directors and officers, to the Board of Directors of the Corporation in accordance with all applicable laws and regulatory policies, and in the case of employees, to the Corporation's Ethics Officer of the existence of any actual or potential conflict of interest.

 Confidentiality and Corporate Assets